mrkkrp/ion/README.md

   background noise, but you may not, so if you don't like noise ION is probably not for you.

-- ION is not interactive.
+* ION is not interactive.
 It is for producers.
 You do a track and put it out.

-- ION does not work with MIDI at all.
+* ION does not work with MIDI at all.
 Why?
 MIDI is too piano oriented and I don't like standard temperament :-) In fact, the way how ION organizes music is so different from the conventional, so there is no possible way you can work with MIDI in ION.

-- ION does not provide effects.
+* ION does not provide effects.
 You apply them in your DAW.
 ION knows its place in work-flow.

-- ION does not use SSE4 because it (ION) is based on wrong principles of functioning.
+* ION does not use SIMD instructions (like SSE) because it (ION) is based on wrong principles of functioning.
 It can do its work only sample by sample, not by packs.
 But it is still pretty fast.

+* ION cannot open files that have non-Latin characters in their names;

-- There is probability that you'll meet a horned toad while using the app.
+* Chances are you'll meet a horned toad while using the app.

+To be honest, ION is pretty obsolete.
+Now I use my another program MIDA and algorithmic automation to do the same sort of things.
+But ION is still can do some unique tricks.

 ## How to Improve ION